twof/graphql-spec/spec/Section 6 -- Execution.md

 ## Accounting For Client Controlled Nullability Designators

-A field can have its nullability status set either in its service's schema, or a nullability designator (`!` or `?`) can override it for the duration of an execution.
+A field can have its nullability status set either in its service's schema, or a nullability designator (`!`) can override it for the duration of an execution.
 In order to determine a field's true nullability, both are taken into account and a final type is produced.
-A field marked with a `!` is called a "required field" and a field marked with a `?` is called an optional field.
+A field marked with a `!` is called a "required field".

 ApplyRequiredStatus(type, requiredStatus):